hashicorp/go-tfe/README.md

 1. `TFE_TOKEN` - A [user API token](https://www.terraform.io/docs/cloud/users-teams-organizations/users.html#api-tokens) for the Terraform Cloud or Terraform Enterprise instance being used for testing.

 ##### Optional:
 1. `GITHUB_TOKEN` - [GitHub personal access token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line).
-Required for running OAuth client tests.
+Required for running any tests that use VCS (OAuth clients, policy sets, etc).
 1. `GITHUB_POLICY_SET_IDENTIFIER` - GitHub policy set repository identifier in the format `username/repository`.
 Required for running policy set tests.

 You can set your environment variables up however you prefer.
 The following are instructions for setting up environment variables using [envchain](https://github.com/sorah/envchain).